ProfessionalDevelopers/TR-CVC/README.md

 - Per-channel mute and un-mutes
 - Configurable per-instrument mixer levels
 - Adjustable tempo: -/= for jumps of 5, hold shift for single beat increments
+- Swing (use keys 5, 6, and 0 to reset)
 - Automatic saving and restoration of sequences

 #TODO
-- Adjustable BPM
-- Swing
 - FX?